Index

 Enabling this property will tell the Wrapper to attempt to request a Thread Dump in the event that the JVM does not exit when requested.

 This information can be useful in tracking down the reason why the JVM is not exiting.
-This property will have no effect if the JVM is hung for some reason as it's process will not respond to the thread dump request.
+This property, as well as the delay associated with it, will be ignored if the JVM is hung for some reason, as its process would not respond to the thread dump request.

 The default value is "FALSE".